The 10 Whitest Cities In Connecticut For 2026

 We limited our analysis to town with a population greater than 5,000 people.
 That left us with 55 cities.

 We then calculated the percentage of residents that are White.
-The percentages ranked from 87.8% to 15.9%.
+The percentages ranked from 85.1% to 15.1%.

 Finally, we ranked each city based on the percentage of White population, with a higher score being more White than a lower score.
-Terryville took the distinction of being the most White, while Hartford was the least White city.
+Portland took the distinction of being the most White, while Hartford was the least White city.

 Read on for more information on how the cities in Connecticut ranked by population of White residents or, for a more general take on diversity in America, head over to our ranking of the most diverse cities in America.